 We carry out a thorough examination to ascertain what the best treatment for the pulpitis should be.
 We might take x-rays of the affected area or use a pulp tester to check whether the pulp is healthy.
 We also apply hot and cold stimulus or tap the tooth lightly to check its sensitivity level and look for discolouration or any evidence of pain in the gums surrounding the tooth.

 If we find that the pulp has a mild inflammation, treatments that will alleviate the discomfort and hasten the healing process, will be recommended.
 If the pulp is infected and cannot heal itself, we will suggest that root canal therapy be carried out.
-This will remove the infection and the tooth can be saved.
+This will remove the infection, provide toothache relief, and the tooth can be saved.

 Call Dr. Mansbridge regarding pulpitis treatment at (905) 662-6700 or reach us at 800 Queenston Road Suite 18, Stoney Creek, ON.
 We are open every day but Sunday, and are always accepting new clients.
 Dr. Mansbridge specializes in full family service, so we can schedule appointments where we see the family in one visit (saving you time as you can get looked after on the same day as your children).